emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-NVIDIA-Shield-TV-and-AV-Receivers.md

-**Updated as of Shield Experience 5.1 and SPMC 16.5.5 / 16.6beta.**
+**Updated as of Shield Experience 5.1 and SPMC 16.6**

-**Please upgrade to SE 5.1 because this resolves a number of audio issues.
+**After you have upgraded to Shield Experience 5.1 and SPMC 16.6, you should switch your audio passthrough settings to IEC, as described below.
 Similarly, we recommend that you adjust your display refresh rate = on start / stop, and pause during refresh change = 3.0 seconds to avoid related passthrough audio issues**

-**If you are a 16.6 beta tester, then you should use IEC rather than RAW for passthrough, where noted below**

 # Overview
 SPMC supports decoding of many audio formats to uncompressed PCM, which can be processed by most TVs, soundbars, and AV receivers.
 If SPMC supports PCM decoding of a desired audio codec, there is no sonic difference between PCM output (where SPMC is doing the decoding) and bitstream output (where your AVR is doing the decoding).